-- \\Note: the following procedures are listed in sequential order, but many of the tasks may be performed simultaneously\\ - 1.
+- Note: the following procedures are listed in sequential order, but many of the tasks may be performed simultaneously - 1.
 Member of public presents dog or cat as a Good Samaritan animal (GSA) - a.
 Animals presenting sick/injured or deceased upon arrival (DOA), proceed with step 2. - b.
-Cats presenting healthy must be triaged by the RVT or clinician prior to the Good Samaritan leaving the animal at the VHC to see if it can be admitted or not.
-Healthy cats will only be kept if the triage determines the cat has a microchip or is declawed.
-All other healthy cats will be advised by an Animal Control Officer on the community guidelines on how to return the cat.
-The VHC is not able to accept them. - c.
-Dogs presenting healthy, the RVT or clinician should triage, scan for microchip (see below for instructions), and provide information on how to report lost pets.
+Animals presenting healthy, the RVT or clinician should triage, scan for microchip (see below for instructions), and provide information on how to report lost pets.
 If needed, the animal can be safely boarded until the VHC can contact the local officials to determine the most appropriate course of care and action. - 2.
 The electronic medical record created by VHC Client Services will include 2 documents: 1.
 Good Samaritan Client Intake Form and 2.
 Good Samaritan Physical Exam Form & Release - a.
-"Good Samaritan Client Intake Form" must include this information: - i.
+Must include via the "Good Samaritan Client Intake Form": - i.
 Good Samaritan information: Name, Address, Phone number - ii.
 Where the animal was found (address, cross streets, landmarks) consistent with the county reporting document to support why it was a community nuisance or danger.
 This is essential information at the time of intake. - iii.
-Date and time animal was found.
-If the GSA has provided care for the animal for 14 days or more, the animal is no longer considered a stray and should be registered under the client, who will then be the one to assume financial responsibility for care if they still wish to have that done. - iv.
+Date and time animal was found. - iv.
 The Good Samaritan should be asked if anyone has been bitten or scratched.
 If yes, the injured person's name and contact information and when it occurred should be collected at the time of presentation. - 3.
-Do not post pictures or information of the Good Sam online.
-This is a violation of CVM policy. - \\Additional information about the GSA should not be provided to the Good Samaritan once the GSA is left at the VHC as they are not the legal owner of the animal.
+Do not post pictures or information of the GSA online. - Additional information about the GSA should not be provided to the Good Samaritan once the GSA is left at the VHC.